Devon Preparatory School

-Devon Preparatory School is a Catholic all-male college preparatory school in Devon, Pennsylvania, in the United States, founded in 1956 by Piarists.
-It is divided into a middle school (grades 6–8) and an upper school (grades 9–12), both located on the same 20 acre campus.
+Devon Preparatory School is a Catholic all-male college preparatory school in Tredyffrin Township, Pennsylvania, in the United States, with a Devon postal address.
+Founded in 1956 by Piarists, it is divided into a middle school (grades 6–8) and an upper school (grades 9–12), both located on the same 20 acre campus.
 The school operates independently under the auspices of the Roman Catholic Archdiocese of Philadelphia.

 History

-The Devon Preparatory School site was originally owned by Philadelphia publisher, art collector, and socialite Charles Matthew Lea, who built his mansion in 1913 that was later to become Calasanctus Hall.
+The Devon Preparatory School site was originally owned by Philadelphia publisher, art collector, and socialite Charles Matthew Lea, who built his mansion in 1913 that was later to become Calasanctius Hall.
 Lea, son of historian Henry Charles Lea, inherited his fortune from the Lea & Febiger publishing firm, the oldest publishing company in the United States (1785–1990).
 The firm's best-known title was the American edition of Gray's Anatomy, which they began publishing in 1859.
-In 1920, the school expanded the original 20 acre tract on the east side of Valley Forge Road by purchasing an additional 83 acre.
+In 1920, the Lea Family expanded the original 20 acre tract on the east side of Valley Forge Road by purchasing an additional 83 acre.
 This consolidated property was known as Westthorpe Farm.

 The main entrance to Westthorpe Farm was at the intersection of Conestoga Road, Valley Forge Road, and Hunters Lane, where large stone pillars still stand.
 Several stone pillars that initially formed a southern fence line remain partially in place along West Conestoga and Upper Gulph Roads.
 The current entrance to Devon Preparatory School, on Valley Forge Road, was the service entrance to the mansion.
 An outbuilding from Westthorpe Farm still stands northeast of the intersection of Upper Gulph and Hunters Lane.

 The 25-room Westthorpe mansion, designed by Brockie & Hastings, was the home of Charles M. Lea until he died in 1927.
 His widow, Charlotte Augusta Lea, remained at the mansion until she died in 1945.

 The property was then sold to Alexander Shand, a developer who built one of the first post-World War II developments of homes known as the Shand Tract on Steeplechase Road and Hunters Lane.
 Shand sold the mansion to Joseph Lerner, who had hoped to make it a psychiatric hospital.
 Because of neighborhood opposition to his project, Lerner sold the property to the Piarist Fathers in 1955.

+In 1994, Father James J. Shea became the school's headmaster.
+He retired on July 31, 2015.
+In August 2023, the school announced that Father Francisco Aisa would be stepping down as headmaster to return to his home country of Spain.
+Father Nelson Henao will become the new headmaster.